pantrypoints/sp/content/en/research/countries/china/xi/chapter-05b.md

 pressure of the continuous fermentation of the domestic "three-phase superposition" and the impact of the international financial crisis, maintained stable economic and social development, and reached a new level of economic strength and comprehensive national strength.
-Since the 18th National Congress of the Communist Party of China, China's economy has grown by an average of about 7% per year, and the total economic volume has increased from 54 trillion yuan in 2012 to 99 trillion yuan in 2019.
+Since the 18th National Congress of the CCP, China's economy has grown by an average of about 7% per year, and the total economic volume has increased from 54 trillion yuan in 2012 to 99 trillion yuan in 2019.
 China's contribution rate to the world economy exceeds 30% annually, becoming the main power source and stabilizer of world economic growth.